A Message from Jon Low …

 So I did my best to shut-up and try to fit in.

 All I really wanted were friends.
-But it was easier to go home, fall asleep and just wish I’d wake up from a terrible dream.
+But it was easier to go home, fall asleep, and pray I’d wake up from a terrible dream.

 As a result, for about 16 years of my life, I grew up mostly too ashamed to look at my own reflection in the mirror.
-I would often even blurr my vision in hope that the illegible image of me would be more visually pleasing.
+I would often blurr my vision in hope that the illegible image of me would look more pleasing.

 It didn’t work.